Course Guide: History/Social Studies

 Length of Course: One Year

-Prerequisite: IB History of the Americas
+Prerequisite: IB History of the Americas AND commitment to register for and take the IB History Exam

 Graduation Requirements Satisfied: The combination of IB History of the Americas and IB 20th Century World History satisfies the American Government requirement.